Zero-Hopf Bifurcation of Limit Cycles in Certain Differential Systems: Introduction

 The investigations in the present paper are based mainly on the averaging method and some algebraic methods with exact symbolic computation.
 Our solution to Problem A is a systematical method with interactive algebraic computation, to Problem B is a method based on B\'ezout's bound and Bernstein's bound for counting the number of common isolated zeros of a polynomial system, and to Problem C is an effective algorithmic approach with polynomial-algebra methods to solve semi-algebraic systems.
-Using our solutions to the problems, we establish two main results on the bounds for the exact maximum number of limit cycles of system \eqref{equ-3}: one upper bound $\ell\leq(m-1)\cdot m^{n-2}$ up to the first order in $\varepsilon$ (which can be made tighter by Bernstein's theorem, see Theorem \ref{main-th-2}) and the other upper bound $\ell\leq(km)^{n-1}$ up to the $k$th order in $\varepsilon$.
+Using our solutions to the problems, we establish two main results on the bounds of the number $H_k(n,m)$ for generic $n$ and $m$: one upper bound $H_1(n,m)\leq(m-1)\cdot m^{n-2}$ up to the first order in $\varepsilon$ (which can be made tighter by Bernstein's theorem, see Theorem \ref{main-th-2}) and the other upper bound $H_k(n,m)\leq(km)^{n-1}$ up to the $k$th order in $\varepsilon$.
 The former is relatively smaller than the latter when $k=1$, because we can derive explicit expressions of the first-order averaged functions for generic $n$ and $m$ (see Section \ref{sect-main-1}).
 The forms of higher-order averaged functions can be determined by induction over the averaging order $k$.
 The induction process is detailed in Section \ref{sec-B}.

 The rest of this paper is organized as follows.
 We explain the basic theory of the averaging method and introduce the concept of mixed volume and Bernstein's theorem in Section \ref{sect2-pre}.
 The main results (solutions to Problems A, B and C), Theorem \ref{main-th-0} and Corollary \ref{main-co-1} for the bound on the number of limit cycles of system \eqref{equ-3} up to the $k$th-order averaging, Theorems \ref{main-th-1} and \ref{main-th-2} for the bounds on the number of limit cycles of system \eqref{equ-3} up to the first-order averaging, and Theorem \ref{semi-averaging} for a given parametric differential system of the form \eqref{equ-3} to have prescribed numbers of limit cycles are presented in Section \ref{sect3-0}.
 In Sections \ref{sect-diff} and \ref{sec-hyper}, we demonstrate the effectiveness of our computational approach using results obtained for a class of third-order differential equations and a four-dimensional hyperchaotic differential system.
 The proofs of Theorems \ref{main-th-0} and \ref{main-th-1} are given in Sections \ref{sec-B} and \ref{sect-main-1} respectively.